aristanetworks/anta/documentation/inventory.md

 sessions_create()
 ```

-sessions_create Helper to build RPC sessions to all devices
+Helper to build RPC sessions to all devices